foxleigh81/jackanory/docs/ai-assisted-development.md

 ## Storybook

 - All components and partials require an index.stories.tsx file with interaction tests.
-- Do not add prefixes to storybook titles.
+- Do not add a title to a story.
 - Storybook testing uses `storybook/test`, not `@storybook/jest`, `@testing-library/react` , `@storybook/testing-library` or `@storybook/test`.

 ## Testing